EC528-Fall-2024/ansible-wrangler/README.md

    - OUT_DIRECTORY=wrangler_out
    - CREDENTIAL_ID (AWX)
    - SERVER_LIMIT (AWX)
-4. Run the `bash start_wrangler.sh` with root privileges.
+4. Run `bash start_wrangler.sh` with root privileges.
 5. **Note**: If Conda is not installed on your machine, you may need to run the start script **twice** for proper setup.

 ## Project Overview
 The Ansible Wrangler Automation project is an end-to-end solution that integrates ServiceNow incident management with Ansible playbook generation and AWX management and deployment.
 The goal is to minimize the effort and expertise required to create and deploy Ansible Playbooks in response to incoming incidents.

-This system employs Retrieval Augmented Generation (RAG) to identify relevant existing playbooks and advanced AI models (qwen2.5-coder:32b) to generate targeted playbooks, ensuring rapid, accurate responses to newly reported incidents.
-AWX (the open-source upstream project for Red Hat Ansible Platform’s UI) to further validate and test these playbooks prior to deployment, allowing for instant corrective action with minimal human intervention.
+This system employs Retrieval Augmented Generation (RAG) to identify relevant existing playbooks and an advanced LLM (qwen2.5-coder:32b) to generate targeted playbooks, ensuring rapid, accurate responses to newly reported incidents.
+AWX (the open-source upstream project for Red Hat Ansible Platform’s UI) is used to further validate playbooks and manage deployment, allowing for instant corrective action and execution with minimal human intervention.

 ## How this Solution fits into the RedHat Ecosystem